 1.1.
-In 2011, the IAEA published the interim version of the Safety Requirements: Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, General Safety Requirements Part 3 (GSR Part 3) [1].
+In 2011, the IAEA published the interim version of the Safety Requirements: Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, General Safety Requirements Part 3 (GSR Part 3).
 These standards superseded the International Basic Safety Standards for Protection Against Ionizing Radiation and for the Safety of Radiation Sources issued in 1996.
-GRS Part 3 was reissued in 2014 [1] with the cosponsoring of the European Commission (EC), the Food and Agriculture Organization of the United Nations (FAO), the IAEA, the International Labour Organization (ILO), the OECD Nuclear Energy Agency (OECD/NEA), the Pan American Health Organization (PAHO), the United Nations Environment Programme (UNEP) and the World Health Organization (WHO).
+GSR Part 3 was reissued in 2014 [1] with the cosponsoring of the European Commission (EC), the Food and Agriculture Organization of the United Nations (FAO), the IAEA, the International Labour Organization (ILO), the OECD Nuclear Energy Agency (OECD/NEA), the Pan American Health Organization (PAHO), the United Nations Environment Programme (UNEP) and the World Health Organization (WHO).
 GSR Part 3 [1] is based on the IAEA's Fundamental Safety Principles [2] and the recommendations of the International Commission on Radiological Protection (ICRP) [3].

 1.2.
 The system of protection and safety aims to assess, manage and control exposure to radiation [1].
-The protection of the public is based on the principles of justification, dose limitation and optimization, which were specified by the ICRP [3] and are incorporated in the IAEA Safety Standards [1, 2].
+The protection of the public is based on the principles of justification, optimization and dose limitation, which were specified by the ICRP [3] and are incorporated in the IAEA Safety Standards [1, 2].

 1.3.
-As part of the (regulatory) authorization process, GSR Part 3 [1] identifies the requirement for a prospective assessment of the radiological environmental impacts due to releases of radionuclides from facilities and activities1.
-This prospective assessment includes the consideration of expected exposures (e.g. due to releases during normal operation) and potential exposures (e.g. exposures due to conceivable2 accidents).
+As part of the authorization process, GSR Part 3 [1] identifies the requirement for a prospective assessment of the radiological environmental impacts due to releases of radionuclides from facilities and activities1.
+This prospective assessment includes the consideration of expected exposures during normal operation and potential exposures due to accidents that are identified and characterized as result of a safety analysis.